brodieG/r2c/README.md

     identical(g.slp, g.slp.r2c)
     ## [1] TRUE

-`{collapse}` can do better if we carefully compose the equivalent expression, but it is slowed down by the need to re-expand intermediate statistics back to group size.
+`{collapse}` does better if we carefully compose the equivalent expression, but it is slowed down by the need to re-expand intermediate statistics back to group size.
 We do that here with `rep` in `fsum2` and `fmean2`: